py-ranoid/IntroML/Week4/README.md

     3. Ideally, this should "represent" the entire dataset
     4. FP & BP with `k` samples.
 Update weights.
     5. Process next `k` samples. ie. go to step 2.
-  - Hence, within an epoch, we are learning `n` times
+  - Hence, within an epoch, we are learning `n` times in the same epoch
   - `k` is also called "Batch Size"